chrishiggi/chrishiggi/README.md

-- 👋 Hi, I’m @chrishiggi a software architect
+- 👋 Hi, I’m @chrishiggi a software engineer
 - 👀 I’m interested in software architecture, data engineering, data modeling, computer graphics, data science, and AI
-- 🌱 I’m currently learning and developing in Python at my job, but have years of experience developing in C# and C++
+- 🌱 I’m currently learning Unity and Unreal Engine 5 so that I can transition my career into software game development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 chrishiggi/chrishiggi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.